-- 3 cups shredded mozzarella or Italian-blend cheese
+- 4 cups shredded mozzarella, provolone, or Italian-blend shredded cheese

-- Cut the chicken into 1″ cubes.
+- Cut the chicken into 1" cubes.
 Heat the olive oil in a large saute pan over medium heat.
 Add the garlic and cook for 30 seconds until the garlic starts to soften and is fragrant.
 Add the chicken.
 Cook until the chicken is no longer pink on the outside.
-Set aside.

-- To bake the pasta from fresh: Preheat the oven to 375 F, bake the casserole covered in foil for 15 minutes until the Parmesan cheese on top is melted and slightly brown.
-To bake the pasta from frozen: Preheat the oven to 375 F, bake the casserole covered for 20 minutes, then remove the foil and bake an additional 15.
+- To bake the pasta from fresh: Preheat the oven to 375 F, bake the casserole covered in foil for 20 minutes, and then remove the foil and bake an additional 15 minutes until the cheese on top starts to brown a bit.
+To bake the pasta from frozen: Preheat the oven to 375 F, bake the casserole covered for 45 minutes, then remove the foil and bake an additional 15.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Just made this for the family, a hit!
 I did add a more oregano than recommended.
 All of the flavors go together wonderfully.
 Thank you!